runwayml/learn/docs/how-to/chain-models-together.md

 ## Data Types

-Before showing how to set up a model chain in Runway, it's important to note that *you can only chain two models together if the first model's output data type exactly matches the second model's input data type.* The data types that a model uses as its input and output are shown in the Characteristics info box in
+Before showing how to set up a model chain in RunwayML, it's important to note that *you can only chain two models together if the first model's output data type exactly matches the second model's input data type.* The data types that a model uses as its input and output are shown in the Characteristics info box in